 Support stockings and wraps can help to reduce discomfort.
 Your provider may prescribe medicines such as:

 Blood thinners to prevent new clots from forming, most often only prescribed when deep veins are involved

 Medicines such as ibuprofen to reduce pain and swelling

 Medicines injected into the vein to dissolve an existing clot

 You may be told to do the following:

-Call your health care provider if you have symptoms of thrombophlebitis.
+Call your provider if you have symptoms of thrombophlebitis.

-Call your health care provider promptly if thrombophlebitis symptoms do not improve with treatment, if symptoms get worse, or if new symptoms occur (such as an entire limb becoming pale, cold, or swollen).
+- New symptoms occur (such as an entire limb becoming pale, cold, or swollen).

 Routine changing of intravenous (IV) lines helps to prevent thrombophlebitis related to IVs.

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.